Texas Tech suspends Adams over racially insensitive comment

 Three years ago, Pat Chambers resigned at Penn State after one of his former players revealed the coach said he wanted to “loosen the noose that’s around your neck” when talking to the player about helping him reduce stress.
 Chambers was hired to coach Florida Gulf Coast this season.

 During the 2020-21 season, Creighton coach Greg McDermott apologized for telling his team after a loss to “stay on the plantation” as a way to reminding them to stick together.
-The school didn’t reveal any disciplinary action against McDermott.
+McDermott was suspended for one game.